52North/pubopen/communities/marketing.md

 * Search for other projects with the same name, also consider <i class="octicon octicon-law"></i> trademarks (potentially from completely different applications)
 * If a project exists, start from the beginning

 <i class="octicon octicon-comment-discussion"></i> This is an opinionated view.
-What are your experiences? *Get in touch and contribute!*
+What is your experience? *Get in touch and contribute!*

-**Further resources
+*Further resources*
  * ...